Classic Personality Posters of the 1970s and 1980s

 Dirk also is more than just a pretty face, he is a successful author having written several well received books Confessions of a Kamikaze Cowboy: A True Story of Discovery, Acting, Health, Illness, Recovery, and Life and And Then We Went Fishing: A Story of Fatherhood, Fate and Forgiveness.

 Lynda gained her fame starring as Wonder Woman in the classic 70s TV series.
 She was a teen idol with lots of write-ups in teen magazines and she was a popular poster queen as well.

 There are at least three posters of Lynda released by Pro Arts and a few poses of her as her character Wonder Woman from other poster companies as well.

 Lynda's 1978 belly button pose was Pro Arts best selling poster for that year.
 It also graced the back cover of her first solo album, Portrait.

 Lynda wasn't a big fan of posing for posters and didn't particularly care for the idea of having her photos and posters tacked up on walls in men's bathrooms and such.
 She hated the idea of being thought of as merely a sexual object.

 Singing 70s Teen Idol Shaun Cassidy Gets a Poster

-- Shaun had several posters on the market, solo poses as well as several with his Hardy Boys co star Parker Stevenson.
-The pose featured in this paragraph is from 1978 and is title Shaun Jacket.
-Pro Arts was also so clever with the way they named their posters. :)This pose is catalog # 14-574.
+Shaun had several posters on the market, solo poses as well as several with his Hardy Boys co star Parker Stevenson.
+The pose featured in this paragraph is from 1978 and is title Shaun Jacket and is catalog # 14-574.

 Bond Girl Barbara Carrera Has a Nice Poster

-- I believe this poster is from 1977 and may also be from a Playboy photo shoot.
+I believe this poster is from 1977 and may also be from a Playboy photo shoot.
 It is a Pro Arts release and is catalog # 14-602.
-There is at least one other nice poster of Barbara out there.
+There is at least one other nice poster of Barbara available if you can find it.